3 Reasons why CSR needs to relook into its Education Strategy

 And so is the case with every child.
 In the 21st century world we are living in, if our solution is not adaptive and responsive to the exact needs of every child, how can we even hope to make a sustainable impact?
 Problem with today’s CSR interventions in government schools is that a majority of them are meant for mass consumption.
 As a result, they fail to make much impact.

-Therefore, we strongly feel that redefining the CSR strategy in a manner such that it is unique for every child is the need of the hour.
+Therefore, we strongly feel that redefining the CSR strategy is the need of the hour.
+That too in a manner such that it is unique for every child.
 It may mean that you might have to give up scale but then the impact will be much bigger and better.

 III.
 Digital media can fulfill personal and psychological need